polymonster/polymonster.github.io/_posts/2023-04-29-building-new_engine-4.md

 ---
 title: 'Building a new graphics engine in Rust - Part 4'
 date: 2023-04-29 00:00:00
+description: 'Implementing graphics demos and rendering techniques in the hotline Rust engine, tackling automated testing challenges and fleshing out the D3D12 gfx backend API.'
 ---

 Work has been continuing smoothly on my Rust graphics engine project [hotline] over the last month or so.
 I was slowly winding down from my current day job and have a little time off before starting a new role, so that has given me more time to dedicate to this project.
 I have been focusing on implementing different graphics demos and rendering techniques, which has thrown up a few missing pieces in the `gfx` backend and I am keen to get the API as complete as possible, because I am unsure of how much time I will have to work on it when I start my new role or even the validity of working on code in the public domain.